TRNC cabinet approves deployment of Turkish UAVs at Geçitkale

-The Turkish Republic of Northern Cyprus (TRNC) on Friday approved the use of Geçitkale Airport as a base for Turkey's unmanned aerial vehicles (UAV) operating in Eastern Mediterranean, over a request by Ankara.
+The Turkish Republic of Northern Cyprus (TRNC) on Friday approved the use of a military airport as a base for Turkey's unmanned aerial vehicles (UAV) operating in Eastern Mediterranean, over a request by Ankara.

-The cabinet decision allowed for aerial vehicles operating over the Eastern Mediterranean to assist Turkish drilling ships and to be deployed from the airport as of Dec.
+The cabinet decision allowed for aerial vehicles operating over the Eastern Mediterranean to assist Turkish drilling ships and to be deployed from the Geçitkale Airport as of Dec.
 16.

-Previously, Turkey has sent an expert team to the area for investigations at the airport, originally build in 1982 according to NATO standards.
+Previously, Turkey has sent an expert team to the area for investigations at the airport, originally built in 1982 according to NATO standards.

 Prime Minister of the TRNC Ersin Tatar told DHA that Geçitkale Airport had been given to the use of Turkish Cypriot Peace Forces Command as of Friday, adding Turkey and TRNC will continue their powerful cooperation both on the table and on the field.

-Turkey was previously using the Dalaman airport in southern Turkey's Muğla province for the flight of UAVs.
+Turkey was previously using the Dalaman Airport in southwestern Turkey's Muğla province for UAV flights.

+The move comes at a time when Ankara is at odds with Greece, Greek Cypriot Administration, Israel and Egypt over demarcation of exclusive economic zones in the Eastern Mediterranean and hydrocarbon exploration.

 Turkey, as a guarantor nation for the TRNC, is currently carrying out hydrocarbon exploration activities in the Eastern Mediterranean with two drilling vessels, Fatih and Yavuz, along with the Oruç Reis and Barbaros Hayrettin Paşa seismic vessels in the same region.